mantil-io/example-chat/README.md

 ## Final thoughts

-With this template you learned how to create a simple serverless chat application with AWS Lambda and Mantil's WebSocket streaming implementation.
-Check out [our documentation](https://github.com/mantil-io/mantil#documentation) to find more interesting templates.
+With this example you learned how to create a simple serverless chat application with AWS Lambda and Mantil's WebSocket streaming implementation.
+It also uses persistent key/value storage that you can learn more about in [todo example](https://github.com/mantil-io/example-todo).

 If you have any questions or comments on this template or would just like to share your view on Mantil contact us at [support@mantil.com](mailto:support@mantil.com).